Xylofagou City

-City City in Cyprus known for its coastal views
+City in Cyprus known for its coastal views

 A village amid citrus groves and vineyards, Xylofagou draws visitors to limestone caves, nearby beaches, and traditional bakeries selling bourekia.
 Rural trails and scattered archaeological fragments offer a quieter contrast to Larnaca’s busier coast.

-Why Visit Xylofagou? #
+Why Visit Xylofagou?#

 A quiet village in Larnaca District that gives travelers a taste of authentic Cypriot village life with easy access to nearby resort beaches like Protaras and Ayia Napa.
 Local tavernas serve halloumi, souvlaki and meze, and surrounding countryside includes vineyards and small archaeological sites for short excursions.
 The slow pace, community fêtes and proximity to both coastline and ruins make it a convenient, low-key base.

-Top Things to Do in Xylofagou
+Best Things to Do in Xylofagou#

-All Attractions ›- Xylofagou village square - Explore the village square, traditional cafés, and local bakeries frequented by families.
+Xylofagou village square - Explore the village square, traditional cafés, and local bakeries frequented by families.

-- Try village pastries - Try local loukoumades and halloumi pastries at village bakeries and coffee shops.
+Try village pastries - Try local loukoumades and halloumi pastries at village bakeries and coffee shops.

-- Coastal drives to Protaras - Take short coastal drives to nearby bays and small seaside viewpoints.
+Coastal drives to Protaras - Take short coastal drives to nearby bays and small seaside viewpoints.

-- Pottery workshops - Meet local potters in small workshops preserving traditional Cypriot ceramics.
+Pottery workshops - Meet local potters in small workshops preserving traditional Cypriot ceramics.

-- Family-run olive presses - Visit family-run olive presses during harvest seasons for tastings and tours.
+Family-run olive presses - Visit family-run olive presses during harvest seasons for tastings and tours.

-- Quiet rural walks - Follow country lanes to discover old chapels, stone walls, and olive groves.
+Quiet rural walks - Follow country lanes to discover old chapels, stone walls, and olive groves.

-- Protaras and Fig Tree Bay - Drive to Protaras for Fig Tree Bay beaches, clear waters, and snorkeling.
+Protaras and Fig Tree Bay - Drive to Protaras for Fig Tree Bay beaches, clear waters, and snorkeling.

-- Cape Greco National Park - Hike coastal trails, sea caves, and viewpoints in Cape Greco National Park.
+Cape Greco National Park - Hike coastal trails, sea caves, and viewpoints in Cape Greco National Park.

-Best Time to Visit Xylofagou #
+Best Time to Visit Xylofagou#

 Xylofagou enjoys a classic Mediterranean climate: visit in spring or autumn for warm weather and fewer people.
 Summers are hot and dry, ideal for sunseekers but busy.